simonse-projects/author-site/_posts/2020-03-15-burma-shave.md

 “NO MATTER,” read the first sign.

-“HOW YOU SLICE IT,” said the second, a few yards later.
+“HOW YOU SLICE IT,” said the second, a few hundred yards later.

 “IT’S STILL YOUR FACE”